-This course begins with the use and care of hand tools.
-Power tools are introduced with a major emphasis on safety.
+This course begins with an emphasis on the safe use and care of hand tools and power tools.
 Rough framing, roof framing, exterior finish, interior finish, and stair building are taught and the learning is culminated with the construction of an actual full-scale house.
 Electrical wiring, plumbing, dry wall application and masonry are also taught.
 Trade mathematics, estimating, and blueprint reading are major units of the course.
-This is a PA approved program of study.